Liar Paradox

 This need to have a systematic approach was seriously challenged by Ludwig Wittgenstein in his Philosophical Remarks:

-I predict a time when there will be mathematical investigations of calculi containing contradictions, and people will actually be proud of having emancipated themselves from [worries about] consistency.
+I predict a time when there will be mathematical investigations of calculi containing contradictions, and people will actually be proud of having emancipated themselves from worries about consistency.

-The italicized phrase was not contained in Wittgenstein’s original remark.
 In 1938 in a discussion group with Alan Turing on the foundations of mathematics, Wittgenstein said one should try to overcome ”the superstitious fear and dread of mathematicians in the face of a contradiction.”
 The proper way to respond to any paradox, he said, is by an ad hoc reaction and not by any systematic treatment designed to cure both it and any future ills.
 Symptomatic relief is sufficient.
 He said it may appear legitimate, at first, to admit that the Liar Sentence is meaningful and also that it is true or false, but the Liar Paradox shows that one should retract this admission and either just not use the Liar Sentence in any arguments, or say it is not really a sentence, or at least say it is not one that is either true or false.
 Wittgenstein is not particularly concerned with which choice is made.
 And, whichever choice is made, he claimed it need not be backed up by any theory that shows how to systematically incorporate the choice.
 He treated the whole situation cavalierly and unsystematically.
 After all, he said, the language cannot really be incoherent because we have been successfully using it all along, so why all this fear and dread?
 Most logicians disagree with Wittgenstein and want systematic removal of the Paradox.

 Disagreeing with Wittgenstein, P. F. Strawson has promoted the performative theory of truth as a way out of the Liar Paradox.
 Strawson has argued that the proper way out of the Liar Paradox is to carefully re-examine how the term truth is really used by speakers.
 He says such an investigation will reveal that the Liar Sentence is meaningful but fails to express a proposition.